vuoanh/Vim-and-Bash-assessment/README.md

 ### Use vim or  write simple bash script:

-1. Count the number of lines for each pdb files in the output directory
+1. Count the number of models (each models = 1 line) for each scores.out files in the output directory
-2. Change the ligand entries from chain B to chain X in each pdb file. (vim/sed)
+2. What is the total_score of the model 45688_37289_water_0034?
-3. What is the ... score of the model ... in from the ...sc
+3. In the folder "promissing90models": Change the ligand entries from chain X to chain B in each pdb file. (vim/sed)
-4. output the column total score, delta_alpha, and model name from the file ..., then sort the output based on the delta_x score and save the results into the sorted_models.txt
+4. output the column total score, delta_alpha, and model name from the file scores.out, then sort the output based on the interface_delta_X scores and save the results into the sorted_models.txt
-5. make a new dir named "best_models", and move 10 best models with lowest sum of total score and delta_x to this dir. (awk, xargs/ bash scripts))
+5. make a new dir named "best_models", and move 10 best models with lowest sum of total_score and interface_delta_X to this dir. (awk, xargs))